rudymatela/udge/README.md

 Udge is an online judge of programming problems.

-Udge is implemented as a collection of (usually bash) scripts.
+Udge is implemented mainly in Bash.

 TODO: example problem and solution

-A difference from other judges is that here we allow for problems with partial scoring, where in other judges the solution has to be perfect, here we give partial scores for:

-* a slower solution ("higher" time complexity)
-* a solution that works only on smaller test cases
+Features:

+* problems with partial scoring;
-This is achieved both by permitting multiple sets of input/output files and custom test scripts.
+* multiple sets of input/output files per problem;
+* "library" solutions where one has to implement a specific function;
+* (for now) support for solutions in C, Python and Haskell.

 Udge is free/libre software.
 It is available under the GPL license